User Guide for parents and teachers

 There is also an image of an ear beside the “?”.
 Tapping the ear will cause Thor to repeat the word or sentence out loud. *See image 8 above.

-When each part of the lesson is finished, a green arrow will appear.
-The learner taps the green arrow to continue.
+When each part of the lesson is finished, the rocket will appear.
+The learner taps this to continue.

-When the entire lesson is successfully completed, some fun short movie clips will appear. *See image 9 below.
+When the entire lesson is successfully completed, some fun short movie clip will appear. *See image 9 below.

 To begin the next lesson, the learner taps on the “Home” button in the bottom right corner of the screen (a house icon image.)
-This will display the five lessons available again, and show the ones completed with a green background.
+This will display the group of lessons or tests that the learner was working on.
+Now the completed lessons have a gray background.
 The learner taps on the next lesson to start again. *See image 10 above.

-The Thor phonics reading program contains a total of 505 lessons in three series:
+The Thor phonics lessons contain a total of 505 lessons in three series:

 - SERIES A contains 180 lessons.
 It features the short vowel sounds of “a, e, i, o, and u” – as in “hat, men, bit, got, and run.”